ni/measurement-plugin-python/README.md

 ## Static Registration of Python Measurements

-The MeasurementLink discovery service provides a registry of other services, and can discover and activate other services on the system.
+The NI Discovery Service provides a registry of other services, and can discover and activate other services on the system.
 These features allow the discovery service to distinguish, manage, and describe measurement services on the system.

-To statically register a measurement service with the MeasurementLink discovery service, do the following:
+To statically register a measurement service with the NI Discovery Service, do the following:

 1. Create a [startup batch file](#create-a-batch-file-that-runs-a-python-measurement) or [executable](#create-executable-for-python-scripts) for the measurement service.

 2. Edit the measurement service's `.serviceconfig` file and set the `path` value to the filename of the startup batch file or executable.

-3. Copy the measurement service's directory (including the `.serviceconfig` file and startup batch file) to a subdirectory of `C:\ProgramData\National Instruments\MeasurementLink\Services`.
+3. Copy the measurement service's directory (including the `.serviceconfig` file and startup batch file) to a subdirectory of `C:\ProgramData\National Instruments\Plug-Ins\Measurements`.
 > **Note**
 > If you are using a virtual environment, do not copy the `.venv` subdirectory&mdash;the virtual environment must be re-created in the new location.

-Once your measurement service is statically registered, the MeasurementLink discovery service makes it visible in supported NI applications.
+Once your measurement service is statically registered, the NI Discovery Service makes it visible in supported NI applications.

 ### Create a batch file that runs a Python measurement